|

 Government Is Doing The Right Amount To Help Ukrainians Come To The UK (Click for

-to help Ukrainians come to the UK is up 12 points, from 19% to 31%.
-(YouGov UK) March 24, 2022 2.11 Foreign Affairs & Security
+Details) (YouGov UK) March 24, 2022 2.11 Foreign Affairs & Security

 » Russia/Ukraine War |